-Kungarakan language, song, dance and social structures were distinctive and strong.
-For the Kungarakan people long life, health and well-being was assured by the fresh waters of the Nungalakoo (Finniss River) and its multiple estuaries and pools.
+Kungarakan language, song, dance and social structures were distinctive and strong and for Kungarakan people long life, health and well-being were assured by the fresh waters of the Nungalakoo (Finniss River) and its multiple estuaries and pools.
 Kungarakan shared life with tribal allies in the region with whom were shared marriage, hunting and ceremony rites.

 Joe McGinness in his book recalls his days as a young man gathering bush tucker at the tin mine homestead named the ‘Lucy Claim’ after his mother Alyandabu:

 “In the surrounding bushland of the claim there was daily hunting and foraging by Mother and other women relatives for bush tucker, such as yams, mussels, yabbies, goanna, bandicoots, possums, etc. “

 “Wild honey….comes in several varieties…tul-pooee- found in tree stumps and antbeds, dark honey almost the colour of treacle; yuka-pin- found in growing trees….
 And palark-pah- also a tree-variety of honey”

 Wetji is the Kungarakan name for White Egret.
 Wetji is also used as term of endearment and respect for a female grandparent (who usually possesses a head of white hair.)

 Tjimin – the Kungarakan word for dragonfly- is also a title we give to our grandfathers and male elders.